Blob algebra approach to modular representation theory: Introduction

-In the particular case of ``toroidal boundary conditions'', i.e. when $s_i=s_j$ if $i$ and $j$ are on the border of the graph and project to the same $x$ or $y$ component, then $\tau$ is the $Q\times Q$-matrix with diagonal $\mathrm{exp}(\beta)$ and off-diagonal elements equal to $1$.
+The most interesting feature (see \cite{Martin4}) about writing the partition function in such a way is that all the physical information is condensed in the eigenvalues of $\mathcal{\tau}$.
+In the particular case of ``toroidal boundary conditions'', i.e. when $s_i=s_j$ if $i$ and $j$ are on the border of the graph and project to the same $x$ or $y$ component, then there is a transfer matrix, and it is given explicitly by the $(Q\times Q)$-matrix with diagonal $\mathrm{exp}(\beta)$ and off-diagonal elements equal to $1$.
 This is a very relevant case for physics.

-It is in the aim of calculating the transfer matrix (and ultimately, the partition function) that one introduces an algebra called the \emph{transfer matrix algebra} of the model, defined by ``easy" generators and some relations (we must say that there are other uses in physics for these algebras, such as identifying ``equivalent'' models).
+It is in the aim of calculating the transfer matrix (and ultimately, the partition function) that one introduces an algebra called the \emph{transfer matrix algebra} of the model (that we will not define in this paper), defined by ``easy" generators and some relations (we must say that there are other uses in physics for these algebras, such as identifying ``equivalent'' models).
 The transfer matrix turns out to be some specific element in the image of a representation of the transfer matrix algebra.